rokudev/scenegraph-master-sample/Documentation/00-overview.md

 # Overview

 The **SceneGraph Developers: Build a Channel** course teaches novice Roku developers how to develop a channel from the ground up with the Roku SDK.
-This course features a set of 13 video lessons and the master sample channel that walks developers through each step in building a basic, high-performance Roku channel that passes certification.
+This course walks developers through each step in building a basic, high-performance Roku channel that passes certification.
 This course is ideal for developers that are new to the Roku platform and want a simple, streamlined path for quickly understanding Roku development.

 ## Course content